e10v/rico/README.md

 )
 ```

-In the example above, the Bootstrap CSS are still included as links.
+In the example above, the Bootstrap styles are still included as a link.
 Use the global options `inline_styles` and `inline_scripts` to include the contents of the style and script files in the document:
 ```python
 with rico.config_context(inline_styles=True, inline_scripts=True):
     doc = rico.Doc(